iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 3 reviews"/>
 </p>

+> This app worked perfectly for me until the most recent update.
+Now the screen stretches off the sides of my mobile.
+Mostly its bearable if ugly but I'm unable to see the names of the additional people either for selecting or entering in the text box which significantly reduces its usefulness<br> :date: __2021-04-02 02:59:52__

 > What if I do not have internet data?
 Not everyone has free wifi data which may make the app useless.<br> :date: __2021-03-04 00:02:46__